What Does the Evidence Say About High Frequency Training?

 Beginners

 Beginners benefit substantially from higher frequency.
 Motor learning is a primary driver of early strength gains, and more practice accelerates this.
-Additionally, beginners experience shorter MPS elevations relative to intermediates, so more frequent stimuli help.
+Additionally, because beginners are early in the motor-learning curve, more frequent practice of movement patterns accelerates strength gains — an argument for higher frequency that trained lifters benefit from less.
 Full-body 3x/week is nearly universally recommended for novice lifters.

 Intermediate Lifters